Therapy

 Out-of-Network:

-for you to submit to your insurance for reimbursement at the rate they allow.
+I accept clients claiming on their Out-of-Network benefits.
+I will supply a Super Bill (receipt with a diagnostic code) for you to submit to your insurance for reimbursement at the rate they allow.

 TENNESSEE PLANS: